 Stay healthy and have fun while exercising in the game of 3 on 3 half-court basketball.
 Come learn and sharpen your skills.
 Other senior players will be available to assist and provide scrimmage opportunities.
 Bring an indoor women's basketball and a light and dark colored shirt.
 Come ready to play!

 Additional Adult Sports Leagues include:

 For more information, visit the Adult Sports page, or contact Marvin Elliott, Adult Sports Supervisor, at 703.746.5409 or at firstname.lastname@example.org.

 Recreation Center Fitness Passes

-There are multiple pass options for the use of the fitness rooms at the following Neighborhood Recreation Centers: Charles Houston, Cora Kelly, Nannie J. Lee, and William Ramsay.
+There are multiple pass options for the use of the fitness rooms at the following recreation centers: Charles Houston, Cora Kelly, Nannie J. Lee, and William Ramsay.